readingcapital/readingcapital.github.io/volume-1/chapter-03-04-transition.md

 obtaining that means (if available) becomes my temporary end.
 If for example a state makes war in order to break the will of another sovereign, then it must be its temporary purpose to destroy the source of the other sovereignty, i.e., destroy land and people.
-From that means no new ends do not arise permanently for the warring state, because in times of peace it engages in negotiations and chooses between acknowledging and breaking another sovereign.
+From that means no new ends arise permanently for the warring state, because in times of peace it engages in negotiations and chooses between acknowledging and breaking another sovereign.
 Just because killing people is a means for governments, this does not imply that states have